Pacoima Wash: History

-The flooding issues remained until the 1950’s when the Pacoima Diversion Channel took the stream east from Laurel Canyon and the I 5-CA 118 interchange to the Tujunga Wash. several miles of Pacoima Wash remained, drained by several miles of adjoining storm drains.
+The flooding issues remained until the 1950s, when the Pacoima Diversion Channel took the stream east from Laurel Canyon and the I 5-CA 118 interchange to the Tujunga Wash. several miles of Pacoima Wash remained, drained by several miles of adjoining storm drains.
 And from Vanowen to the Los Angeles River, the historic Pacoima Wash disappears.

 In 1991, the section between Lassen Street and Parthenia Street was one of the last sections of natural stream beds in the San Fernando Valley to be made a concrete channel.

 In 2007, the wash was cleaned up after being cited as a fertile breeding ground for mosquitoes carrying the West Nile virus.

 Pacoima Wash has been the site of several rescues of people, mostly of children and teenagers trapped in the spring runoff.
 Incidents occurred in 1985, 1993, 1995, 1996, 1998, and 2006.

 There have been efforts to create a greenway along the Wash connecting the communities of the Northeast San Fernando Valley.
 In 2004 the Pacoima Wash Greenway Master Plan was created by Department of Landscape Architecture at Cal Poly Pomona which focuses on the portion of the Wash within the City of San Fernando.